FIFA: FIFA+

 In April 2022 FIFA launched FIFA+, an OTT service providing up to 40,000 live matches per year, including 11,000 women's matches.
 It was also confirmed that FIFA would make available archival content, including every FIFA World Cup and FIFA Women's World Cup match recorded on camera, together with original documentary content.
 Eleven Sports was later reported to be responsible for populating the FIFA+ platform with live matches.

 FIFA+ broadcast all matches of the youth World Cups in both genders, starting with the 2023 FIFA U-20 World Cup.
 FIFA+ also showed the 2023 FIFA Women's World Cup live in selected regions such as Japan, Brazil, Indonesia, and Thailand.

 FIFA+ have the rights to competitions in Oceania including the OFC Champions League and the OFC Women's Olympic Qualifying Tournament.
 They also have rights to the New Zealand domestic competitions and national teams.

+FIFA+ was launched exclusively on DAZN in June 2026.

 Competitions

 As of 16 May 2025 FIFA+ covers the following competitions: